webiny/Insight/Readme.md

 #Sauron
-Sauron is a user tracker  which for a defined set of actions will assign appropriate score.
+Sauron is a user tracker which will assign appropriate score for a defined set of actions.
 Each user will have a level based on the provided score.

-Simple use-case would be, assign a score of “1” for every time a user opens his dashboard.
-Assign a score of say “5” for each article a user publishes.
+A simple use case: assign a score of “1” for every time a user opens his dashboard.
+Assign a score of, say, “5” for each article a user publishes.
 Each time these actions are performed Sauron will track it and update the user’s score.

 Users with higher score are your power users that actively engage with your website or a product.

-The app works only if use use Webiny platform and the User entity provided with the platform.
+The app works only with Webiny platform and the User entity provided with the platform.
 It’s fine if you have extended the entity with your own, it should still work.

 Sauron has 3 main concepts:
 * Rules